rorycl/firstgo/README.md

 # firstgo

-A web server for prototyping web interfaces using sketched page images and clickable zones to move between pages.
+A web server for prototyping web interfaces using sketches and clickable zones to move between pages.

 ![](static/recording.gif)